rudolf-dvoracek-oxinst/Examples/NetLogging/README.md

 2. Select SerilogLogger as the default project and run it.
 The application's output will display the total time spent logging and the latency of a single entry.

-By comparing the results, you will find that Serilog is about 50% faster.
+By comparing the results, you will find that Serilog is about 50% faster, so latency for writing individual log item is 50% shorter.

 ## How to test structured logging: